prjunnamed/prjcombine/docs/xpla3/intro.rst

 Introduction
 ############

-XPLA3 is a family of flash-based 3.3V CPLDs manufactured by Xilinx.
-It is a derivative of the earlier XPLA architectures made by Phillips (whose CPLD division has been acquired by Xilinx).
+XPLA3 is a family of flash-based 3.3V CPLDs orignally designed by Philips, and later acquired by Xilinx (along with Philips entire CPLD division).
+It is a derivative of Philips earlier XPLA and XPLA2 architectures.

 Devices